Analysis | Why China and U.S. Are Clashing Over Stock Listings

 In July, China’s internet regulator, the Cyberspace Administration of China, said companies hoping to go public outside the mainland will first be required to undergo cybersecurity and national security reviews if they hold data on at least 1 million people.
 Many of China’s technology firms have near-monopolies in their fields and vast pools of user data, and the Chinese Communist Party appears intent on making sure sensitive data can’t be accessed by foreign regulators.
-A month earlier, ride-hailing company DiDi Global Inc. had rankled Beijing by proceeding with its U.S. initial public offering — shepherded by a who’s who of Wall Street banks — even after authorities had expressed concerns over its security practices.
-Chinese regulators have asked DiDi’s executives to prepare for a possible delisting from U.S. bourses, according to people familiar with the matter.
+A month earlier, ride-hailing company Didi Global Inc. had rankled Beijing by proceeding with its U.S. IPO -- shepherded by a who’s who of Wall Street banks -- even after authorities had expressed concerns over its security practices.

 3. What’s been the impact?

-Four days after DiDi’s IPO, China’s cybersecurity regulator told app stores to remove the company’s app, citing serious violations on the collection and usage of personal information.
-DiDi’s share price fell as much as 25% on the first trading day after China’s crackdown.
-Shareholders sued the company, as well as its directors and underwriters, claiming DiDi failed to disclose talks it was having with Chinese authorities about its compliance with cybersecurity laws.
-In the wake of the DiDi episode, some companies shelved or delayed their U.S. IPO plans, according to reports, including health-care firm LinkDoc Technology Ltd., bike-sharing company Hello Inc. and audio-sharing platform Ximalaya Inc. Courier company J&T Express — which, though Indonesian, has several investors based in China and significant operations there — shifted its planned U.S. listing to Hong Kong, and other companies may follow.
+Days after Didi’s IPO, China’s cybersecurity regulator told app stores to remove the company’s app, citing serious violations on the collection and usage of personal information.
+Didi’s share price fell as much as 25% on the first trading day after China’s crackdown.
+Shareholders sued the company, as well as its directors and underwriters, claiming Didi failed to disclose talks it was having with Chinese authorities about its compliance with cybersecurity laws.
+In the wake of the Didi episode, some companies shelved or delayed their U.S. IPO plans, according to reports, including health-care firm LinkDoc Technology Ltd., bike-sharing company Hello Inc. and audio-sharing platform Ximalaya Inc. Courier company J&T Express -- which, though Indonesian, has several investors based in China and significant operations there -- shifted its planned U.S. listing to Hong Kong, and other companies may follow.

 4. Is China trying to discourage foreign ownership of its companies?